dalibor/octoshark/README.md

 # Octoshark

-Octoshark is an ActiveRecord connection manager.
+Octoshark is an ActiveRecord connection switcher.

 ## Installation